 In 2004 she was part of the organising committee of the World Blind Union Conference held in Cape Town.
 She attended the World Blind General Assembly as LOFOB delegate in Geneva 2008.
 She is also the Secretary of Western Province Blind Cricket and brought her dynamic organising skills to the local organising committee of the Blind Cricket World Cup held in Cape Town in 2014.
 She also represented LOFOB on two occasions as delegate to the SANCB Biennial Conferences.
 She is motivated by her desire to serve and is always humbled by blind people’s perseverance towards striving for independence.
 Helping to grow LOFOB remains an inspiration for her continued service to the organisation.
 Being part of a dynamic organisational renewal and reconstruction team moves her to eagerness to come to work every day and offer more than is required.

 Benita graduated from the University of the Western Cape with a Bachelor of Science degree in Occupational Therapy and joined the organisation in 1998.
-Between 1998 and 2008she held the position of Occupational Therapist in LOFOB’s Early Childhood Development and Independence Development departments.
+Between 1998 and 2008, she held the position of Occupational Therapist in LOFOB’s Early Childhood Development and Independence Development departments.
 Here she worked directly with children and adults who are blind and visually impaired and their families across the Western Cape.
-Currently, she manages the wide range of support services LOFOB provides to blind and visually impaired children and their families as the Manager: Service to children.
+Currently, she manages the wide range of support services LOFOB provides to blind and visually impaired children and their families as the Manager: Services to Children.

 Heidi’s journey with LOFOB started at the age of 17 years after losing her sight while writing Grade 11 exams.
 After various efforts to correct the sight loss and having received the news that nothing can be done, this young lady was brought to LOFOB by Dr Allan Boesak.